mami-project/pto3-go/README.md

 The APIKeyFile is a JSON file mapping API key strings to an object mapping permission strings to a boolean, true if the key has that permission, false otherwise.

+## Local Analyzer Utilities

+This package also contains command-line utilities for